 On 7 January 2010, the Ukrainian Government passed a state law to transform the Chernobyl shelter facility into an environmentally safe system in order to protect the surroundings from radiation.
-The programme will be executed in four stages.
+The programme is being executed in four stages.

-In the first stage, nuclear fuel will be moved to a storage facility, which will be completed by 2013.
+In the first stage, nuclear fuel was moved to a storage facility in 2013.
 In the second stage, which will be completed by 2025, all the reactors will be deactivated.
 The third stage involves maintaining the reactors until radiation drops to an acceptable level and is envisaged to be completed by 2045.
-The fourth and the final stage involves dismantling the reactors and clearing the site, which is expected to be completed by 2065.
+The fourth and final stage involves dismantling the reactors and clearing the site, which is expected to be completed by 2065.

-The state law programme is being financed by the European Bank for Reconstruction and Development and other international donors.
+The state law programme is being financed by the EBRD and other international donors.

 In addition, a seminar was conducted by IAEA to discuss the decommissioning of the cooling pond, which was highly contaminated after the explosion.